-A different but related issue is how retained earnings should be treated.
-Such was an issue in my Recent Case where Wife claimed that the community was entitled to its proportionate share of retained earnings acquired during marriage (i.e., funds on hand that had not been distributed as profits).
+The issue of undistributed earnings (i.e., funds remaining in the company accounts) was an issue in my Recent Case where Wife claimed that the community was entitled to its proportionate share of undistributed earnings acquired during marriage (i.e., funds on hand that had not been distributed as profits).
 This is similar to the concept of "net distributable earnings," which includes earnings that are "distributable," but have not yet been distributed.
-Retained earnings are "the amount of profits the company has left over after paying all of its direct costs, indirect costs, income taxes and its dividends to shareholders."
-Corporate Finance Institute, Retained Earnings (May 7, 2022).
-See also Black's Law Dictionary 11th Ed.
-(2019) (defining retained earnings as "[a] corporation's accumulated income after dividends have been distributed").
-Husband argued that such retained earnings should not be apportioned as such were necessary for the future operations of the business, i.e., future marketing, future purchase of inventory, research and development, etc. Wife responded that the apportionment analysis should apply to earnings available for distribution regardless of the company's future plans which would solely benefit Husband.
+Husband argued that such undistributed earnings should not be apportioned as such were necessary for the future operations of the business, i.e., future marketing, future purchase of inventory, research and development, etc. Wife responded that the apportionment analysis should apply to earnings available for distribution regardless of the company's future plans which would solely benefit Husband.

-Retained earnings accumulated prior to marriage (or as of acquisition as separate property) of course remain separate.
-One must be careful not to "double dip" the retained earnings acquired during marriage and post-service profits.
-For example, the owner may have \$25,000 of retained earnings at the date of termination of the community, and subsequently receive all or a portion of these same earnings as post-service profits.
+Such undistributed earnings accumulated prior to marriage (or as of acquisition as separate property) of course remain separate.
+One must be careful not to "double dip" the undistributed earnings acquired during marriage and post-service profits.
+For example, the owner may have \$25,000 of undistributed earnings at the date of termination of the community, and subsequently receive all or a portion of these same earnings as post-service profits.